vlngf/OilMetagenomesDB/assets/documentation/libraries/README.md

 # OilMetagenomesDB - Libraries Column Specifications

 This page describes columns definitions for all library-level lists.
-Icons indicate columns that are specific to specific columns.

 Library columns are as follows: